 Despite our shoestring budget, the band and I were dead-set on creating an end product to speak just as strongly as the song itself.
 A video that would introduce the style of the band and atmosphere of their first album.
 We were imaginative and creative with the set, coming up with resources we could easily get our hands-on--

 "Once the music started, it was easier to let go...it was great to start rolling film and just start focusing on the art"

-Post-production lastly approximately 3-months.
+Post-production lasted approximately 3-months.
 There was plenty of footage to work with in the editing room.
-I spent much of this time paying attention to the cuts, FRAME BY FRAME, creating an organized yet seemingly frantic array of imagery all meant to excite and draw in the audience, to help them feel the song through the cuts.
+I spent much of this time paying attention to the cuts, FRAME BY FRAME, creating an organized yet seemingly frantic array of imagery-- all meant to excite and draw in the audience.
+To help them feel the song throughout each cut.